VivekVallabhan3407/RealEstateProject/README.md

 - **Pagination**: Add pagination for property listings for better viewing experience.
 - **Profile Updation**: Users can update their profiles using edit profile option.
 - **Animations**: Smooth and engaging animations using Framer Motion to enhance the user experience.
 - **Mortgage Calculator**: Calculator for checking how much rent would be required to give by user.
-Can be used by both user and onwer of proeprty.
+Can be used by both user and owner of proeprty.
+It only supports Indian Rupees for now as the proeprties are based in India.
 - **Notifications**: Real-time notifications using React Toastify to inform users about form submissions and other actions.